jitendra0104/git-practise/README.md

 # git-practise
-this is a demo file for checking the usage updated the read me file
+this is a demo file for checking the usage. updated the read me file